CulturesSupports/CulturesSupports/README.md

    - we dont send you lurking superhero CEO fees for bee a representation dont having a cv registrated here

+    - we dont come around celebrating your using moneys on social media and dont committing transperancy

+   - We dont comming with the special friends knowing you and plays good guy
+   - We dont applause youre a friend running around a got a skill
+   - we dont setting up scams for spionage on private life

    - we dont comming become part of a big oppturn rigged challenge free investment

    - We dont comming spectate your drunk party investment skills